panjd123/SBSP/doc/report.md

 ![](./imgs/sin.png)

-We will experiment with a new method in the second part, which uses this way to deal with sine function.
+At the end of the report, we will introduce the modeling method corresponding to this curve.
+We call it a "variant model", and the thinking of this part is not the same, and it has better results.

+Below we first introduce modeling skills based on the continuous sine function.

 ### Approximate method for sine function